fdw/rofimoji/src/picker/docs/rofimoji.1.md

       Decide on a skin-tone for all supported emojis.
 If not set (or set to "ask"), you will be asked for each one

-\--files _FILE_ [_FILE_ ...], -f _FILE_ [_FILE_ ...]

-:  Read characters from this file (or these files), one entry per line.
-Absolute and relative paths are supported, as is globbing (`--files /home/you/characters.csv ../other*.csv`).
-:  A filename without extension is enough (`--files musical_symbols supplemental_arrows`) for included character files and all in `${XDG_DATA_HOME}/rofimoji/data`.
-Here, too, globbing is supported and done by default.
-:  In the config file, several files need to be listed as `files=[_FILE_, _FILE_]`.

-\--prompt _PROMPT_, -r _PROMPT_

-:  Set rofimoji's prompt

-\--selector-args _SELECTOR-ARGS_

-:  A string of arguments to give to the selector.

 \--max-recent _MAX-RECENT_

 : Show at most this number of recently used characters (cannot be larger than 10)

 \--no-frecency

 : Don't show frequently used characters at the start.

 \--hidden-descriptions

 : Only list the characters, but not their description.
 Note that you can still search through the descriptions.
+Only used for `rofi`.

+\--use-icons

+: Show characters as icons on `rofi`.
+Not used with other selectors.

+\--prompt _PROMPT_, -r _PROMPT_

+: Set rofimoji's prompt

+\--selector-args _SELECTOR-ARGS_

+: A string of arguments to give to the selector.

+\--selector _SELECTOR_

+: Possible values: rofi, wofi, fuzzel, dmenu

+      Choose the selector application manually.
+Usually `rofi`, but for Wayland, you may want `wofi` or `fuzzel`.

 \--clipboarder _CLIPBOARDER_